Leegenux/Leegenux.github.io/source/_posts/code-your-own-server-client-with-C.md

 Structure above usually serves as parameter of functions `bind`, `connect`, `recvfrom` and `sendto`, etc. Its second member is not much readable for human, so developers introduced its equivalent structure.
 Cast between their pointers is secure.

-Let's look at the equivalent structure's declaration:
+Let's look at the equivalent structure's definition:
 ```C
 struct sockaddr_in {
     short int sin_family; /* Address family */